ZJUCADGeoSim/matrix/README.md

 ## History

-Jin Huang learned some about Matlab and when his was a bachelor student.
+Jin Huang learned some about Matlab and when he was a bachelor student.
 Inspired by the design of mwArray in Matlab, he began to write C++ matrix library in 2001.
 After several rounds of code refactoring, he found the current design in 2004, and intensively